PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 The operator and sentry nodes do not need to be co-located, but the network between the nodes should be secured and should allow two-way traffic between the sentries and operators.
-This may be achieved via solutions like VPN or a cloud provider’s private networking and peering solutions.
+This may be achieved via solutions like firewalls, VPN, or a cloud provider’s private networking and peering solutions.
+Traffic encryption is preferred but not required.

+A *minimum* recommended `testnet` setup would include one operator node and one sentry node.

 ## High Availability

 ### Sentry Nodes

 The internet-facing sentry nodes should be highly available.
+An operator node should have at least two sentry nodes.
+Two or more operator nodes may share their sentry nodes, but the amount of sentry nodes should be scaled to provide sufficient redundancy / load balancing / DDoS protection for their assigned operator nodes.

-We recommend that you have at least two sentry nodes for every operator and add more if your sentry nodes are getting spammed (DDoS attacked).
-The operator node needs at least one sentry online at all times so you must make sure that your sentry nodes are highly available.
-You can set up as many active sentry nodes for your operator node as you like.
+An operator node needs at least one sentry online at all times so you must make sure that your sentry nodes are highly available.
+You can set up as many active sentry nodes for your operator nodes as you like.

 ### Operator Node

-Operators provide critical services to the network and are expected to maintain nearly continuous uptime.
+Operators provide critical services to the network and are expected to maintain nearly continuous uptime [^uptime].
 However, it is imperative that only one operator node is active per operator.
 If multiple operator nodes for a single operator do end up online at the same time, they may end up signing multiple conflicting blocks and will thus get penalized for equivocation (see definition at end of document).
 We recommend that you have a primary operator and a secondary one that acts as